WHY DO THE CITY IMPACT SCHOOL OF MINISTRY?

 WHAT SORT OF CLASSES WILL WE BE TAKING?

-For the 9 month program, there will be two different tracts:
+For the 9 month program, there will be two different tracks with a rolling curriculum:

-2) Christian Leadership Topics: In 4–6 week sessions, we will study topics such as Apologetics, How to Study the Bible, Missional Church, Missions, Spiritual Gifts, Spiritual Warfare, Marriage and Singleness, and Discipleship.
+2) Christian Leadership Topics: Topics such as Apologetics, How to Study the Bible, Church History and Structures, Missions, Spiritual Gifts, Spiritual Disciplines, Marriage and Singleness, Personal Finance and Discipleship will be discussed throughout the 9 month term.

 The summer program will involve portions of these classes that will change based on the summer.